timnew/irrecorder/README.md

 ## Steps to setup

 ### Arduino Sensor
 1. Download and install arduino IRemote library if you havn't.
-The library can be found at [http://arcfn.com/2009/08/multi-protocol-infrared-remote-library.html](http://arcfn.com/2009/08/multi-protocol-infrared-remote-library.html)
+The library can be downloaded at [https://github.com/shirriff/Arduino-IRremote](https://github.com/shirriff/Arduino-IRremote)
 2. Connect a IR reciver LED to PIN 11
 3. Connect the arudino to computer via USB
 4. Burn the `sensor` onto an Arduino device.